489663-HS2024-0-Visualising Nineteenth-Century Literature: Text, Illustration, Adaptation (FM and FS BA Seminar: Literature and Other Media)

 The texts must be read before the first session; your knowledge of it may be subject to examination.

-ILIAS-Link (Learning resource for course) Registrations are transmitted from CTS to (no admission in ILIAS possible).
+ILIAS-Link (Learning resource for course) Registrations are transmitted from CTS to ILIAS (no admission in ILIAS possible).
 ILIAS

 Link to another web site